 The Continuum of Care Reform (CCR) draws together existing and new reforms to California’s child welfare services program.
 It is designed from an understanding that children who must live apart from their biological parents do best when they are cared for in committed, nurturing family homes.
 Also known as AB 403, CCR provides the statutory and policy framework to ensure that services and supports for the children or youth and their families are tailored toward the ultimate goal of maintaining a stable permanent family.

-If you are a regional training academy looking for a Child Adolescent Needs and Strengths (CANS) trainer in your area, we have compiled a contact list of certified CANS Trainers in California, using data collected and provided by the Praed Foundation.
+If you are a Regional Training Academy looking for a Child Adolescent Needs and Strengths (CANS) trainer in your area, we have compiled a contact list of certified CANS Trainers in California, using data collected and provided by the Praed Foundation.

 - CCR Newsletter #1